quinb96/ConverTube/README.md

 ![ConverTube Logo](https://github.com/sketchyboi14/ConverTube/blob/master/assets/ConverTube_Logo.png)

 ConverTube can download and convert up to 5 videos at the same time.
 Made with the PyQT GUI toolkit with multithreading to allow for simultaneous downloading and converting.
 Must have Python 3 installed to your device.
+To install the dependencies, open your terminal and cd to the root of the project directory.
+If you're on Linux, type ``sudo pip3 install -r requirements.txt``.
+If you're on Windows, type ``pip install -r requirements.txt``.

 *Releasing a setup.py script later.*